 When disabled (= no), voisniff-ng defragments all packets and sends out only reassembled packets via X2 and X3 interfaces.
 If the option is enabled (= yes), voisniff-ng will instead send out the original fragments via X2 and X3.
-Default: no voisniff.daemon.li_x1x2x3.interface.excludes voisniff.daemon.li x1x2x3.local name
+Default:

+voisniff.daemon.li_x1x2x3.interface.excludes

 This is a list of interfaces that must be excluded from the interception procedures.
-The list contains regular expressions that describe the to-be-excluded interfaces, for example: - ^lo\$ to exclude the loopback interface.
-Default: empty list voisniff.daemon.li_x1x2x3.private_key
+The list contains regular expressions that describe the to-be-exluded interfaces, for example: - ^lo\$ to exclude the loopback interface.
+Default: empty list voisniff.daemon.li_x1x2x3.local_name voisniff.daemon.li_x1x2x3.private_key